 Education and Early Years

-Michio Kaku was born in January 24, 1947 to Japanese parents who have Tibetan ancestry.
+Michio Kaku was born on January 24, 1947 to Japanese parents of Tibetan ancestry.
 His grandfather immigrated to the United States to help with the 1906 cleanup operation for the San Francisco Earthquake.
-He was born in San Jose, California.
-Around the time of the Vietnam War, he was able to complete the basic training given by the U.S. Army at Fort Benning and he even had his Infantry training in Washington.
-Before he was even deployed as an infantryman however, the war had already ended.

-He has shown a great interest in science ever since he was young.
-When he studied in Palo Alto’s Cubberley High School, he assembled his own particle accelerator inside the garage of his parents.
-According to him, his goal was to generate gamma ray beams that would be strong enough to be able to produce antimatter.
-In Albuquerque, New Mexico, he attended the National Science Fair and it was there where he had the attention of Edward Teller, a physicist who took him as his protégé.
-He then earned the Hertz Engineering Scholarship.
+He showed a great interest in science from an early age.
+When he studied in Palo Alto’s Cubberley High School, he assembled his own particle accelerator at home in the garage.
+According to him, his aim was to generate gamma ray beams with high enough energy to produce antimatter.
+In Albuquerque, New Mexico, he attended the National Science Fair and impressed Edward Teller, the father of the hydrogen bomb, enabling him to win the Hertz Engineering Scholarship.

-Michio Kaku was first in his physics class and in 1968, he graduated summa cum laude at Harvard University.
-In Berkeley, at the University of California, he received his Ph.D. in 1972 after attending the Berkeley Radiation Laboratory.
-In that same year, he had a lectureship at none other than Princeton University.
+Michio Kaku was first in his physics class and he graduated summa cum laude (with highest honor) from Harvard University in 1968.
+In Berkeley, at the University of California, he received his Ph.D. in 1972 after carrying out research at the Berkeley Radiation Laboratory.
+In that same year, he began lecturing at Princeton University.

 Academic Career and Publications

-All of these publications spark a great interest in the minds of individuals, both scholars and curious minds alike who are interested in the realm of theoretical physics and other related disciplines given the futurist vision that Michio Kaku believes in.
+All of these publications have sparked a great interest in the minds of scholars and curious minds alike who are interested in the realm of theoretical physics and other related disciplines given the futurist vision that Michio Kaku believes in.